 They all work very similarly.
 I am sure you can get good results if you pay attention to the quality.
 Although on a computer you will get different results, and you will have way more options to edit and modify your picture.
-However, the skill level higher.
+However, the skill level is higher for those applications.

 If you want to get serious.
 Use Photoshop Or GIMP

-While you can take a good shot, no modification or edits needed.
-Often you find yourself wanting to create something that doesnt exist, that’s were photo editing plays a huge part.
+While you can take a good shot, with no modification or edits needed.
+Often you’ll find yourself wanting to create something that doesn’t exist, that’s where photo editing comes into the picture.

 If you would want to get in line with the Industry a bit more.
 Photoshop is the way to go.
-While it’s a paid option, this is definitely the go-to for industry professionals.
+While it’s a paid option.
+This is definitely the standard for industry professionals.
 Though, GIMP is getting better and better by the day.
 Both software shares many similar functions.